ameliaali1510/todoapp/README.md

 React To Do App Bootcamp

 During the 12 week bootcamp this was one the first projects completed using React.
-This is a fullstack MERN To Do App, allowing the user to store, edit, delete and update the list.
+This is a fullstack To Do App, allowing the user to store, edit, delete and update the list.

 # todoapp